amalbmosbeh/aos/README.md

 5. Start the services: Run `npm start` to start the user and post services.
 6. Access the APIs: Use tools like GraphQL Playground or Postman to interact with the APIs.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Feel free to modify and adapt the README file to fit your specific project requirements and add any additional sections or information as needed.